markbirbeck/docker-repolinter/README.md

 ```

 You now have a Docker image that will enforce your policy, and that can be shared and used in CI/CD processes.

+See the `examples` directory for files to modify.
+And see [my repolinter](https://github.com/markbirbeck/my-repolinter) for an example of an image based on this one, but with custom rules.